itkin/proselytism/README.md

 ## Note

 This gem has been originally written as a RoR 3.2 engine running on Ruby 1.8.7.

 It is framework agnostic and has been tested on Ubuntu and MacOSX.

-However due to its dependency to system_timer it doesn't work with ruby 1.9.x (feel free to fork and remove this dep, last ruby versions don't need it anymore)

 ## Installation